olafszyncel/olafszyncel/README.md

 I'm 3rd year student at the University of Silesia in Katowice in the field of computer science.
 I have also been studying on my own for over 4 years.
 I have done many courses like cs50, cs50P and some freecodecamp courses.

-Main Skills: PYTHON / SQL / GIT / BASH / JAVA /
+Main Skills: PYTHON (Django) / SQL / GIT / BASH / JAVA (Spring Boot) /

 - 🌱 I’m currently learning PHP
 - 💬 Ask me about anything